CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 #### Group, Sort and Aggregate Running Executions

-The {{< image src="/images/Package Version Editor - Filter Options.png" >}} icon to the right of each column name reveals a menu enabling the executing flows to be grouped, sorted, or have an aggregation function applied the column’s data.
+The {{< image src="/images/Package Version Editor - Filter Options.png" >}} icon to the right of each column name reveals a menu enabling the executing flows to be grouped, sorted, or have an aggregation function applied to the column’s data.

 See the [View Running Executions][View Running Executions tutorial] tutorial for a step-by-step guide.